-The Code also requires members of the Office of the Police and Crime Commissioner, Chief Officers in the Constabulary and certain other senior officers to declare if there were any related party (e.g. close family or business associates) transactions due to their ability to influence spending decisions.
+The Code also requires Chief Officers in the Constabulary and certain other senior officers to declare if there were any related party (e.g. close family or business associates) transactions due to their ability to influence spending decisions.
 There were no related party transaction disclosures in 2023/24 (nil in 2022/23).

-The Commissioner and Chief Constable are party to a number of joint working arrangements, providing a wide range of operational policing and business support services both within Hampshire and throughout the South East Region.
+The Chief Constable is party to a number of joint working arrangements, providing a wide range of operational policing and business support services both within Hampshire and throughout the South East Region.
 The key collaborations are as follows:-

-Activity Partners Lead/Host Share of Costs (£m) Joint working for support services Hampshire County Council (HCC) Hampshire & IOW Fire & Rescue Services (HIWFRS) HCC 8.1 Joint ICT/Information Management Department Thames Valley Police (TVP) TVP 32.5 South East Organised Regional Crime Unit (SEROCU) Thames Valley Police (TVP) Surrey Police Sussex Police TVP 6.6 Joint Operations Unit Thames Valley Police (TVP) Hampshire & IOW Constabulary 33
+Activity Partners Lead/Host Share of Costs (£m) Joint working for support services Hampshire County Council (HCC) Hampshire & IOW Fire & Rescue Services (HIWFRS) нсс 8.1 Joint ICT/Information Management Department Thames Valley Police (TVP) TVP 32.5 South East Organised Regional Crime Unit (SEROCU) Thames Valley Police (TVP) Surrey Police Sussex Police TVP 6.6 Joint Operations Unit Thames Valley Police (TVP) Hampshire & IOW Constabulary 33

 In all of these, Governance arrangements are in place which means that each party can influence the work and priorities of each activity and will have a role in budget setting and overall strategic direction.
 Where there is a host organisation, they will have day to day operational responsibility and may recruit key post holders.
 They may also employ the staff working across the partnership area.
 Where key decisions are made, however, this is generally by a simple majority and no force, authority or combination of such would have de facto control or joint control of the partnership.
-All of these partnerships have been reviewed in terms of whether they should be part of the group accounts and it has been concluded that they do not.
-Consequently, the income and expenditure is reported in the single entity accounts of the Commissioner and Chief Constable as appropriate.
+All of these partnerships have been reviewed in terms of whether they should be part of the accounts and it has been concluded that they do not.
+Consequently, the income and expenditure is reported in the single entity accounts of the Chief Constable as appropriate.